askanna-io/askanna-frontend/README.md

 [http://localhost:8080](http://localhost:8080).
 Please mind that we don't support HTTPS for local development.

-If you have changed the Dockerfile or changed something in `package.json`, please allow docker to rebuild the image:
+If you have changed the Dockerfile or changed something in `package.json`, please allow Docker to rebuild the image:

 ```shell